jackfrys/recipe-man/README.md

 `npm start`

 to run the backend server.
+Note: you must have an instance of mongoDB to run locally.

 Each of the http-based API calls can be performed with via the instructions in `API.md`.